 A guarantee given under section 32 (as in effect immediately before commencement day) and in force immediately before commencement day continues as if it had been given under section 32C.

-[Section 38 inserted by No. 32 of 2016 s.
+[Section 38 inserted: No. 32 of 2016 s.
 125.]

 39. Transitional provisions (Statutes and by-laws)